NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Windows: Right Window Area**

 The amount of window area on the unit's right facade (when viewed from the front).
-Enter 0 if specifying Right Window-to-Wall Ratio instead.
+A value less than 1 will be treated as a window-to-wall ratio.
 If the right wall is adiabatic, the value will be ignored.

 - **Name:** ``window_area_right``
 - **Type:** ``Double``